Configuration File Guide#

 Robot Behaviors#

-• wander: - move: { distance_range: [min, max] (default [10.0, 15.0]), navigation_areas: list of allowed NavMesh area tags (default []) } - idle: { time_range: [min, max] (default [2.0, 5.0]) }
+• wander: - move: { distance_range: [min, max] (default [10.0, 15.0]), navigation_areas: list of allowed NavMesh area tags, each entry must be a unique, non-empty string (default []) } - idle: { time_range: [min, max] (default [2.0, 5.0]) }

-• patrol (exactly one must be provided): - path_points: List of 3D points [[x,y,z], [x,y,z], ...]. - target_prims: List of prim paths to visit.
+• patrol (exactly one of path_points or target_prims is required): - path_points: List of 3D points [[x,y,z], [x,y,z], ...]. - target_prims: List of prim paths to visit.

 Note